Knowledge Bowl: Central America

-Meet Format
+Meet format

-Schools that participate in the tournaments are randomly seeded into groups, and the number of groups vary depending on how many schools participate.
-For example, if in a certain year 20 schools participate, 4 groups of 5 schools are made.
-In every group, the first and second placed groups would proceed to a quarter-final elimination round.
-Position within the group is decided by how many points a group has accumulated while playing other teams (in every group, every team must play all of the other teams in the group once).
+Schools that participate in the tournaments play each other school during the round robin phase of the tournament on the first two days.
+Depending on the number of participating schools, the teams with the best records in the round robin phase will go to the elimination bracket on day three, with tiebreakers decided by head-to-head records against other tied schools, then by total points scored.
+Teams that lose in the semifinal round will play each other for the bronze medal, and those that win will play for the gold medal, with the loser of the final getting the silver medal.

 A team is composed of five students, four of whom participate in a game lasting thirty minutes.
 After every thirty-minute game, substitutions can be made.
 In every game, only two teams compete against each other.
 After the thirty minutes are up, the game enters the lightning round (see below), a set of five final questions with mildly altered rules.
 If after the lightning round, there is still a tie between the two teams, the game enters a sudden-death mode, in which the first person to gain any number of points wins, but a team that loses a point also loses the match.

-For a normal, toss-up question, a team that buzzes in and answers correctly gains two points and a bonus question.
+For a normal toss-up question, a team that buzzes in and answers correctly gains two points and a bonus question.
 In toss-up questions, team members are not allowed to communicate with each other, and are given 10 seconds to buzz in, and 30 seconds plus the use of scratch paper if the question is a math question.
 If a team member buzzes in and answers incorrectly, the team loses one point, and the question is repeated for the second team to answer.
 This is called a rebound.
 In rebounds, an additional 10 seconds are given for the second team, and team members can communicate with each other, but only the team captain can declare the answer.
 When a rebound question is answered correctly, one point is given.
 If a rebound question is answered incorrectly, no points are taken away.
 Bonus questions are similar to rebounds, but are a bit different.
-Only the team that acquired the bonus question can answer it, and team members can discuss the question, and again, only the team captain can give the answer.
+Only the team that acquired the bonus question by answering a tossup correctly can answer it, and team members can discuss the question, but again, only the team captain can give the answer.
 When a bonus is answered correctly, three points are given, whereas if it is answered incorrectly, no points are taken away.
-Bonus questions are not cumulative, and once they are over, another toss-up is given.
+Bonus questions are not cumulative, and once one is answered, another toss-up is given.
 If no one buzzes in for a toss-up question, no one gains or loses points.
 It should also be noted that if rebounds are answered correctly, they do not bring with them a bonus question.